hermes7308/hermes7308.github.io/_pages/about.md

 # Work Experience
 ## LG CNS America
-`Englewood Cliffs, New Jersey,  August 2019 – Present`
+`Englewood Cliffs, New Jersey,  August 2019 – May 2021`

 **Java Developer**
 * Programmed a financial system to interface invoice submission between North and South America using Java